bjornregnell/scades/README.md

 # scades
-Descrete Event Simulation library in Scala
+A Scala library for Descrete Event Simulation.